Mule at PSB

 Citizens who have served as president have included J. O. Burke, J. H. Burke, H. H. Hanks, Joe E. Wilson, R. E. Bush, Paul J. Sloan, Paul H. Sloan and Paul A. Sloan.

 In 2010, Powell State Bank celebrated its 100th anniversary.
-Here is a link to the Corsicana Daily Sun article surrounding this momentous occasion.
+Here is a link to the Corsicana Daily Sun article documenting this momentous occasion.